Go-phie/gophie/README.md

   version     Get Gophie Version

 Flags:
-  -e, --engine string       The Engine to use for querying and downloading (default "netnaija") -h, --help                help for gophie
+  -c, --cache-dir string      The directory to store/lookup cache -e, --engine string         The Engine to use for querying and downloading (default "netnaija") -h, --help                  help for gophie
-  -o, --output-dir string   Path to download files to -v, --verbose             Display Verbose logs
+  -o, --output-dir string     Path to download files to -s, --selenium-url string   The URL of selenium instance to use -v, --verbose               Display Verbose logs

 Use "gophie [command] --help" for more information about a command.

 Gophie - Bisoncorp (2020) (https://github.com/go-phie/gophie)
 ```